-Seniors Housing Communities
+Seniors Housing Portfolio

+Our remaining investment focus is in seniors housing communities.
 We invested in or developed the following types of seniors housing properties:

 Independent Living Facilities.
 Independent living facilities are age-restricted, multi-family rental or ownership (condominium) housing with central dining facilities that provide residents, as part of a monthly fee, meals and other services such as housekeeping, linen service, transportation, social and recreational activities.